andykrohg/rosa-govcloud-quickstart/README.md

+## This repository is archived.
+Its new home is here: https://github.com/openshift/rosa-govcloud-quickstart

 # ROSA GovCloud Quickstart

 This Terraform module is a quickstart for provisioning an existing VPC to install a ROSA cluster in AWS GovCloud for demonstration purposes.
 It will also create a jumphost for access into the cluster once it comes up.